 Financing Your Education

-Students will receive a tuition waiver for medical school.
-Undergraduate tuition, fees and other medical school expenses (books, etc,) are the responsibility of the student.
-Students are encouraged to explore financial aid resources available through these websites: http://www.marshall.edu/sfa/ and http://musom.marshall.edu/students/osfa/
+Students will receive a tuition waiver for four years of medical school.
+Undergraduate tuition, fees and other medical school expenses (books, etc.) are the responsibility of the student.
+Students are encouraged to explore financial aid resources available through these websites: http://www.marshall.edu/sfa/ and http://jcesom.marshall.edu/students/financial-assistance/